 Photography is storytelling.
 I live in Northern Manitoba Canada.
 Here photographers don’t stand shoulder to shoulder to photograph grand vistas.
 Ansel Adams never photographed here.
 The Canadian north is a harsh environment.
 Most feel it is an environment to be avoided.
-Still there are stories here and stories give photographs meaning.
+Still there are stories here.

 This photo was taken on the ice without a tripod.
 I walked out as far as I dared to get a perspective.
 I wanted the river to lead the viewer downstream.
 The silver and grey colours that dominate the photo are real.
 The blue wash was added post production.